-- By applying the Management Company's exclusion criteria: The fund excluded investments in companies operating in industries or areas that were deemed to face significant challenges concerning environmental sustainability. - By influencing companies' business models towards greater environmental sustainability: On behalf of the fund, the Management Company influenced companies by engaging in dialogues with management teams and boards and collaborating with other asset managers or partners. - By applying the management company's internal sustainability model, SIMS-S: The fund used SIMS-S both prior to making investments and as a shareholder to assess sustainability risks and opportunities that could impact the investment's risk, return, and environmental impact on society. - By making sustainable investments in companies that support one or more of the following UN Sustainable Development Goals (SDGs) environmental objectives: - SDG 6: Clean water and sanitation - SDG 7: Affordable and clean energy - SDG 9: Industry, innovation, and infrastructure - SDG 11: Sustainable cities and communities - SDG 12: Responsible consumption and production - SDG 13: Climate action - SDG 14: Life below water - SDG 15: Life on land
+- By applying the Management Company's exclusion criteria: The Sub-Fund excluded investments in companies operating in industries or areas deemed to face significant challenges concerning environmental sustainability. - By influencing companies' business models towards greater environmental sustainability: On behalf of the Sub-Fund, the Management Company influenced companies by engaging in dialogues with management teams and collaborating with other asset managers or partners. - By making sustainable investments in companies that support one or more of the following environmental objectives:

+One or more of the following UN Sustainable Development Goals (SDGs):